 How about moving applications between cloud providers?

 Right now there are more people talking about cloud to cloud interoperability than there are applications to migrate.
 We are working on this with Google and Amazon.
-It's not a first order of priority between the companies but there is engineering work going on around SOAP, XML and REST and we have demonstrated an application created in Google App Engine in Python living on top of Azure.
+It's not a order of priority between the companies but there is engineering work going on around SOAP, XML and REST and we have demonstrated an application created in Google App Engine in Python living on top of Azure.

 What are some of the other challenges around moving between providers?

 Data portability is a big issue.
 Can I get my data and database out and move it to another location?
 Our approach is the data is owned by the developer so in SQL [Services] you can absolutely do that.
 Application portability and a level of standardization that the industry can agree on is an issue.
 The Amazon API, Google API and Microsoft API are all different today.
-The first priority is to optimize the experience between Windows on premise and Azure, then we can look at cloud to cloud interoperability.
+The priority is to optimize the experience between Windows on premise and Azure, then we can look at cloud to cloud interoperability.

 What about IBM, do you see them as a competitor in the cloud market?